 Appeals of Denials Hearings

-Cleveland Social Security disability attorneys do not take “no” for an answer
+Ohio Social Security Attorneys represent you in appeals and do not take “no” for an answer

 Unfortunately, it is very common for Social Security disability claims to be denied when you first apply for benefits and during the initial levels of appeal.
 However, if you pursue your claim with the help of an experienced attorney, your claim may be granted.